mobxjs/mobx-state-tree/docs/async-actions.md

 ]
 ```

-For more examples, see the [unit tests](https://github.com/mobxjs/mobx-state-tree/blob/master/test/async.ts).
+For the middleware events that are generated, see the [unit tests](https://github.com/mobxjs/mobx-state-tree/blob/master/test/async.ts).

 _Note: for middleware, it is extremely important that `next(action)` is called for asynchronous actions, otherwise the generator will remain in an unfinished state forever_